henrybliu/Predicting-Cardiovascular-Disease/README.md

 Interpretation and visualization: We presented our findings through clear and interpretable visualizations, including charts, graphs, and tables.
 These visual aids help communicate the relationships and patterns we discovered in the dataset.

 # In Progress
-We are currently working on enhancing our project by incorporating additional features and developing an interactive interface for improved analysis of cardiovascular disease (CVD) risk.
+We are currently working on enhancing our project by developing an interactive interface for improved analysis of cardiovascular disease (CVD) risk.

-## Additional ML Models
-We aim to evaluate several commonly used machine learning models for predicting heart diseases to determine which model achieves the highest accuracy.
-The selected model will be utilized in our interactive interface to provide accurate predictions.

 ## Interactive Interface
 To provide a user-friendly experience and enable personalized risk assessment, we are working on creating an interactive interface.
 This interface will allow users to input their characteristics, including relevant health attributes, and obtain an estimated diagnosis of their likelihood of having cardiovascular disease.
 By integrating the developed models, the interface will provide valuable insights and assist users in understanding their CVD risk profile.

-# Results
-TBD

-# Conclusion
+# Results & Conclusion
-TBD
+Our analysis confirmed the significance of systolic and diastolic blood pressure, as well as obesity, in predicting the presence of cardiovascular disease (CVD).
+By considering features such as age, height, weight, gender, blood pressure, cholesterol, glucose levels, smoking status, alcohol intake, and physical activity, we achieved an accuracy of approximately 72% in predicting CVD using an artificial neural network (ANN) machine learning model.

+However, it is important to highlight that this accuracy can be further improved through better data collection and the utilization of a larger dataset.
+By leveraging an ANN model, we can harness the power of complex non-linear relationships and patterns present in the data to enhance prediction accuracy.
+To maximize the potential of our model in the future, we recommend gathering data that is collected and entered by medical professionals.
+This approach can help minimize user bias and errors, ultimately contributing to the development of a more robust and reliable predictive model for CVD.

+**INTERFACE STILL IN PROGRESS**